MichaelBeeli/Municipal-Bond-Subsidy-Proposal/README.md

 determinant of subnational borrowing costs and infrastructure finance capacity;
 proposed identification by regression discontinuity on Municipal Liquidity Facility eligibility using MSRB transaction data and CDS-implied default premia.

+If PDF file not displaying, please download to read.